 Different methods of consumption have a different effect on the bioavailability of CBD in our systems.

-Bioavailability means the amount of a compound that is available for use to your body.
-Something becomes bioavailable when it enters your blood stream.
+Bioavailability means the amount of a compound that is available for use in your body.
+When something enters your bloodstream, it becomes bioavailable.

-Ingestion (by way of eating or drinking) is a convenient and maybe the most common method of consuming CBD.
+Ingestion (by way of eating or drinking), or simply swallowed CBD, is a convenient and maybe the most common method of consuming CBD.
 However, it’s not the best way of taking CBD for those who want it to take an immediate effect.

-Through this method, the first CBD enters the digestive system rather than into the bloodstream and then enters the liver and kidney complex, as mentioned earlier.
+Through this method of taking CBD, the first CBD enters the digestive system rather than into the bloodstream and then enters the liver and kidney complex, as mentioned earlier.

 Here, the CBD is broken down into tiny parts.